-The /dev file hierarchy is managed by a system comprised of the components in the following list:
+The /dev file hierarchy is managed by the dev file system described in the dev(7FS) man page.

-Subsystems that rely on /devices path names are not able to run in non-global zones until /dev path names are established.
+Caution - Subsystems that rely on /devices path names are not able to run in non-global zones.
+The subsystems must be updated to use /dev path names.